duckdb/duckdb-web/docs/guides/network_cloud_storage/s3_express_one.md

 | Loading only from Parquet | 4.1 GB | 3.5s |
 | Creating local table from Parquet | 4.1 GB | 5.1s |

 The "loading only" variant is running the load as part of an [`EXPLAIN ANALYZE`](../meta/explain_analyze) statement to measure the runtime without account creating a local table, while the "creating local table" variant uses [`CREATE TABLE ...
-AS`](../../sql/statements/create_table) to create a persistent table on the local disk.
+AS SELECT`](../../sql/statements/create_table#create-table--as-select-ctas) to create a persistent table on the local disk.